American Water Works : Illinois American Water's work to separate the Alton combined sewer sy... | MarketScreener

 Piasa Valley Area:

-Market Street will continue to be closed north of Broadway Avenue.
+Market Street will continue to be closed north of Broadway Avenue to 3rd Street.
 Brick restoration work has begun but will take several weeks.
-The intersection of 3rd Street and Market is closed, with restoration work anticipated to be completed this week.
+The intersection of 3rd Street and Market is open to east/west traffic.
 Southbound Market Street, from 3rd Street, is still open to traffic.
-Market Street will be closed at the intersection to 4th Street this week.
+Market Street is closed north of 3rd Street to north of 4th Street, with future closures heading north with the sewer installation work.

 Turner Tract Area:

-Lincoln Street from McKinley Blvd south to the alley will be closed this week.
-As the work progresses north, the intersection of Lincoln Street and McKinley Blvd will be closed.
-Work is planned both east and west of Lincoln Street on McKinley Blvd with the work heading east to start first.
+Lincoln Street from McKinley Blvd south McPherson will continue to be closed this week.
+It is planned that the southern portion of this block will open next week.
+Work is planned both east and west of Lincoln Street on McKinley Blvd, with the work heading east to start first.
 This will limit traffic on McKinley Blvd to local traffic only.
 No thru traffic will be allowed.
-Traffic will be able to utilize Logan Street, Douglas and McPherson Streets for east and west travel.
+Traffic will be able to utilize Logan Street, Douglas, and McPherson Streets for east and west travel.

 Shields Valley Area:

-Bozza street is closed near the intersection of Chamberlin Street.
+Bozza street is expected to reopen to traffic this upcoming week.
 Chamberlin Street is closed north of Bozza Street to Greenwood Street.
-Restoration work is starting on Bozza Street, and weather dependent, should be completed in the next week or two.
+This section will continue to be closed for the next several weeks.
+The intersection of Walker/Chamberlin Streets will continue to be closed.

 Background: